emilk/drop-merge-sort/README.md

 ## When Drop-Merge sort works best
 * Less than 20-30% of the elements out of order AND these are randomly distributed in the data (not clumped).
 * You have a lot of data (10k elements or more, and definitively when you get into the millions).

-Furthermore, the biggest gain in Drop-Merge Sort comes from less comparisons.
-So the more expensive your comparison function is, the bigger gains you will see.

 ## Limitations and future work